Introduction: Walking Dead Style Zombie Make-up Tutorial How To

 To give Sallie that "I've been dead for a week so my hairs a bit greasy" look we just put loads of conditioner in her hair.

 Step 2: Step 2/ Appliances

-We applied some gelatin cheek bones, nose ridge and bite wounds with latex, blended the edges in with gelatin blender and then sealed everything with another layer of latex.
-See how to do this in next steps...
+To get that Walking Dead style zombie sunken eyes look we applied some gelatin cheek bones and nose ridge and a couple of bite wounds with prosthetic adhesive, blended the edges out with witch hazel and then sealed everything with a sponged over layer of liquid latex (see how to do this in next steps).

 Step 3: Step 2.1/ Preparing the Appliances

 Carefully place the appliance on the area where you want it so you can see the rough size.

 If you are applying them to yourself and you want a neck or face bite I've found it's a lot easier if you colour the bite first before you stick it on your skin (just skip ahead to Step 2.7/ Painting the appliance then come back when your done)...

 If you are using latex as an adhesive and haven't used it on your skin before do a small patch test on the inside of your arm before continuing to make sure you are not allergic!